cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Orchestration/terraform.md

     { "resource_name" : <change-representation> }, <change-representation> format described [here](https://www.terraform.io/docs/internals/json-format.html#change-representation).
  * `is_drifted`: True if there are drifts between the template and the actual state, else False.
  * `terraform_source`: Base64 encoded representation of the zip containing the Terraform modules.

+**Workflows**

+  * `refresh_terraform_resources`: Executes `terraform.refresh` operation on `terraform.Module` node instances.
+  * `reload_terraform_template`: Executes `terraform.reload` on `terraform.Module` node instances.
+  * `terraform_plan`: Executes `terraform.plan` on `terraform.Module` node instances.

+**Notes:**

+* By default, the aforementioned workflows operate on all `terraform.Module` node instances in the current deployment.
+It is possible to limit the scope by using the `node_ids` and `node_instance_ids` parameters, specifying lists of node ID's and node instance ID's to operate on.
+* Since version 0.16.0, Terraform plugin introduce pull operation for `terraform.Module` node to support pull workflow.
+For  {{< param product_name >}} versions that don't support `pull` workflow (5.2 and older), call `pull` operation with execute operation workflow.
+Pull operation performs exact logic as `terraform.refresh` operation.
+* Cloudify 6.3 introduces the validation interface `cloudify.interfaces.validation.check_status`.
+For Terraform modules, this operation checks if the resources in the module exist or not.
+The plugin executes `terraform plan` to gather the list of resources of the current configuration.
+It then calls `terraform refresh` in order to pull the remote state.
+Finally, it executes `terraform show state` for each resource.
+An "OK" return value indicates that all resources exist.
+A "not OK" value indicates that the resource does not exist.

+**Relationships:**

+* `cloudify.terraform.relationships.run_on_host`: Executes `tf.cloudify_tf.tasks.set_directory_config` which connects `cloudify.nodes.terraform.Module` node to `cloudify.nodes.terraform` node(binary installation node). .
+  It is required to use this relationship on every `cloudify.nodes.terraform.Module` node.

 ### Example